citygml4j/ade-xjc/resources/doc/README.txt

 ----------------------

 * Java JRE or JDK >= 1.7 to launch the !app.name! binding compiler
-* citygml4j v!app.version! to use the compiled JAXB classes
+* citygml4j v!app.version! to use the generated JAXB classes

 5. How to use it